rhettg/ftl/README.md

     /var/opt/deploy/my_site/current/<file name>

 FTL needs access to whatever S3 Bucket you have chosen.
-How you do this may depend on your security requirements.

-The recommended setup is:
-  * On your deployment machine, include environment variables similiar to command line EC2 tools:
+Similiar to command line AWS/S3/EC2 tools, FTL needs access to environment variables that provide credentials.

     AWS_SECRET_ACCESS_KEY=<secret>
     AWS_ACCESS_KEY_ID=<key>

-  * On target systems, set no credentials but rather configure your S3 bucket to allow read access from your IP address(s).
-    This is easy to do in VPC based systems where you control your own routing.

-You'll likely want to setup `ftl sync` to be run via cron or at system startup to ensure your packages are up to date.
+This is easy to do for your deployment system, as you can just add them to your `.profile` or similiar.
+For production machines, it can be more complicated.
+A system we've found to work well is to have a set of separate set of keys for your deployed systems, stored in flat files with permissions just for your deploy user (or perhaps application).

+Then create a file like `/etc/profile.d/aws.sh` with the contents:

+    AWS_SECRET_ACCESS_KEY=`cat /etc/aws.secret`
+    AWS_ACCESS_KEY_ID=`cat /etc/aws.key`

+Keep in mind that you'll need to be executing `ftl` from within a normal bash environment.
+If using `sudo`, you might find `sudo -E` to be useful.

 Deployment Package
 -----